chaynHQ/bloom-frontend/README.md

 ## Git flow and deployment

 Create new branches from the `develop` base branch.
 There is no need to run the build command before pushing changes to GitHub, simply push and create a pull request for the new branch.
-GitHub Actions will run build and linting tasks automatically.
-Squash and merge feature/bug branches into `develop`.
+GitHub Actions will run build and linting tasks automatically. **Squash and merge** feature/bug branches into `develop`.

-When changes are ready to be deployed to staging, merge `develop` into `staging`.
-This will trigger an automatic deployment to the production app by Heroku.
+When changes are ready to be deployed to staging, in Github create a PR to merge `develop` into `staging`.
+This should be a **merge** (not squashed).
+The merge will trigger an automatic deployment to the staging app by Heroku.

-When changes have been tested in staging, merge `staging` into `main`.
+When changes have been tested in staging, merge `staging` into `main`, following the same steps as above.
 This will trigger an automatic deployment to the production app by Heroku.

 **New environment variables must be added to Heroku before release.**